eel-brah/tz/README.md

 ## Overview

-This is a Linux program that enables zooming using a laptop's touchpad.
+tz is a Linux program that enables zooming using a laptop's touchpad.
 It utilizes `Xlib` and `XInput2` for handling touchpad gestures.
 Currently, it is compatible **only with GNOME**.

 ## Requirements

 To run it you need the following dependencies:

     - X11
     - XInput2